plotly/plotlyjs.jl-docs/julia/text-and-annotations.md

 ### Positioning Text Annotations Absolutely

 By default, text annotations have `xref` and `yref` set to `"x"` and `"y"`, respectively, meaning that their x/y coordinates are with respect to the axes of the plot.
 This means that panning the plot will cause the annotations to move.
-Setting `xref` and/or `yref` to `"paper"` will cause the `x` and `y` attributes to be interpreted in [paper coordinates](/julia/figure-structure/#positioning-with-paper-container-coordinates-or-axis-domain-coordinates).
+Setting `xref` and/or `yref` to `"paper"` will cause the `x` and `y` attributes to be interpreted in [paper coordinates].

 Try panning or zooming in the following figure: